Pharmacy Technician Resources

 As a pharmacy technician, you’ll need to have a strong attention to detail, unparalleled integrity and compassion for others.
 The role can be fast-paced and demanding at times so the ability to work well under pressure is also necessary.

 If you’re considering a career as a pharmacy technician, now is a great time.
-The field is expected to grow faster than average (9 percent) through 2024 and you can expect to earn a median salary of $30,410.
+The field is expected to grow faster than average over the next decade and you can expect to earn a median salary of $30,410.

 Pharmacy technicians are needed across the country for a number of reasons.
 The population is aging and chronic diseases often require medication.
 In addition, more U.S. citizens have access to health insurance which covers many types of prescriptions.